-It’s been nearly a year since I opened the doors to Gravitas Professional Services, a Greater Cincinnati-based private investigations firm.
+In 2015, I opened the doors to Gravitas Investigations, a Cincinnati-based private investigations firm.

 But why did I start this company?